Affoltern im Emmental

-Affoltern im Emmental is a municipality in the district of Trachselwald in the canton of Bern in Switzerland.
+Affoltern im Emmental (High Alemannic: Affoutere) is a municipality in the district of Trachselwald in the canton of Bern in Switzerland.

 History

 Affoltern is first mentioned in 1261/63 as Affolterra.

 The oldest trace of a settlement in the area comes from the Middle Ages.
 The village church of St. Michael was first mentioned in 1275.
-It remained a local chapel until 1484 when Teutonic Knights Commandry of Sumiswald provided funding for a permanent parish priest.
-In 1528 Bern adopted the new faith of the Protestant Reformation and Affoltern converted.
+It remained a local chapel until 1484 when the Teutonic Knights Commandry of Sumiswald provided funding for a permanent parish priest.
+In 1528, Bern adopted the new faith of the Protestant Reformation and Affoltern converted.
 However, the Commandry retained patronage rights over the church until 1698.

-By the 18th century many local farmers were raising cattle for meat and milk in the rolling Emmental hills.
-In 1764 the cheese exporting company Pionierbauern Sommer was founded in the municipality.
+By the 18th century, many local farmers were raising cattle for meat and milk in the rolling Emmental hills.
+In 1764, the cheese exporting company Pionierbauern Sommer was founded in the municipality.
 It remained in business for over a century before closing in 1869.
 A cheese co-op opened in 1844 to support the local dairy farmers.
-In the early 20th century the municipality remained fairly isolated and cheese producers and exporters began to leave for other communities.
-Today about one-third of the jobs in Affoltern are in agriculture with the rest being in small manufacturers and service companies.
-In 1990 a dairy center with cheesemaking demonstrations opened.
+In the early 20th century, the municipality remained fairly isolated and cheese producers and exporters began to leave for other communities.
+Today, about one-third of the jobs in Affoltern are in agriculture, with the rest being in small manufacturers and service companies.
+In 1990, a dairy center with cheesemaking demonstrations opened.